knylbyte/tuliprox/README.md

 - `throttle` Allowed units are `KB/s`,`MB/s`,`KiB/s`,`MiB/s`,`kbps`,`mbps`,`Mibps`.
 Default unit is `kbps`
 - `grace_period_millis`  default set to 300 milliseconds.
 - `grace_period_timeout_secs` default set to 2 seconds.
-- `geopip` is for resolving IP addresses to country names.
+- `geoip` is for resolving IP addresses to country names.

 ##### 1.6.1.1 `retry`
 If set to `true` on connection loss to provider, the stream will be reconnected.